sadiqrepo/confluence/README.md

 c) Intellij IDEA (IDE)

-2. Can be executed on Mac or Linux(Cent OS)
+Tests Can be executed on Mac or Linux(Cent OS)